 What component of the application is most heavily weighed upon evaluation for admission into the M.S.
 Professional Phase PA Program?

-We look at the CASPA calculated cumulative and science GPAs, age of academic experience (the most competitive applicants have completed the science prerequisites within the past seven years), amount and type of hands-on patient care experience (200 minimum required at time of application), letters of recommendation, and the personal statement.
+We look at the CASPA calculated cumulative and science GPAs, age of academic experience (the most competitive applicants have completed the science prerequisites within the past ten years), amount and type of hands-on patient care experience (200 minimum required at time of application), letters of recommendation, and the personal statement.

 What are minimum GPA requirements to be considered for admission?